-Practicum: Early Childhood Education ED 415
+ED 415 Practicum: Early Childhood Education

-Note: In order to enroll in ED 415 Practicum: Early Childhood Education during their senior year, the early childhood major must: (a) hold a 3.0 GPA; (b) hold certification in CPR; (c) pass all sections of the Massachusetts Tests of Educational Licensure (MTEL); and (d) complete all Education coursework, or obtain consent of the Department Chair.
+Note: In order to enroll in ED 415 Practicum: Early Childhood Education during their senior year, the Early Childhood major must: (a) hold a 3.0 GPA; (b) pass all sections of the Massachusetts Tests of Educational Licensure (MTEL); and (c) complete all Education coursework, or obtain consent of the Department Chair.
 ED 415 may be completed either fall or spring semester of senior year.